miraliahmadli/miraliahmadli/README.md

 ### Hi there 👋

-I am Software Engineer from Azerbaijan 🇦🇿 studying in South Korea 🇰🇷 with strong background in mathematics.
+I am Software Engineer from Azerbaijan :azerbaijan: studying in South Korea :kr: with strong background in mathematics.

 I love working on challenging problems and interested in Artificial Intelligence, Distributed/Parallel Computing, and Quantitative Research.